i2bc/n_terminal_lysine/README.md

 - download the [200617_TEMPURA.csv](http://togodb.org/release/200617_TEMPURA.csv) TEMPURA DB
 - create 3 tsv files that list selected archaea, bacteria and eukaryota: genbank idientifier in column 1 and species name in column 2 (see `species_Archaea.list`, `species_Bacteria.list` and `species_Eukaryota.list` files for the lists used in the article).

+### note about the third-party tools
+In order to increase the reproducibility of the computational analyses we worked with conda environements and yml files to create them are given.
+Otherwise, softwares emboss (version 6.0) and R (version 4.1.2, including dplyr and ggplot2 libraries) are needed.

-## frequencies amino-acids table and graphes
+## Get frequencies amino-acids table and graphes
 - run `n_terminal_lysine-main/compute.sh` to get the summary table => `*.allAA_Plong_geeceeCDS_Toptave_iep_sp.tsv`
 - run `n_terminal_lysine-main/prepare_graphs.sh` (and run the resulting file) to get graphes for each species => `Tmp/KRNHYIaa_*.pdf` and `Tmp/KRNHYIaa_*.png`